-Plain white grey, lightblue or dark blue round-necked T-shirt with badge emblazoned on the chest (left side).

-Please Note: the house T-shirt can only be worn for House competitions.
+Plain white grey, light blue or dark blue round-necked T-shirt with badge emblazoned on the chest (left side).
+Note: the house T-shirt can only be worn for House competitions.
+(Available at the Uniform Shop)

 Shorts

 Plain dark blue or black PE shorts.